 Currently, what is taking up the majority of your time as an educator?

 Have you found the music scene in Connecticut to have a decent amount of opportunity for percussionists and musicians?
+Where have you found your most success in the area of performance?

 How can we connect with you to keep up with your life as a percussionist?